faroukx/chatgpt/chatgpt-prompts.md

 > If you liked this prompt, please like it on the prompt search page so we know to keep enhancing it.
 >
 > Thank you, and I look forward to your response in `Language`.

+## Creation (to create for ChatGPT)
+### Create me a Question to ask for ChatGPT
+`Version 1`
+> Create me a original and interesting question that make ChatGPT creative and funny!

+`version 2`
+> Please create an open-ended question for ChatGPT that encourages it to showcase its creativity and critical thinking abilities.
+The question should be focused and concise, and can take any form such as providing a definition of a complex concept, analyzing a piece of literature or historical event, or proposing a solution to a hypothetical problem.
+Please keep in mind any specific instructions or guidelines for the question and ensure it is both original and thought-provoking.
+Feel free to incorporate any feedback from previous responses to improve the prompt over time.

+`version 3 {custom}`
+> Provide an open-ended question for ChatGPT that showcases its creativity and critical thinking abilities on a subject of your choice. `subject` as a placeholder for the subject you would like to focus on.
+The question should be focused and concise, and can take any form, such as providing a definition of a complex concept, analyzing a piece of literature or historical event, or proposing a solution to a hypothetical problem.
+Please keep in mind any specific instructions or guidelines for the question and ensure it is both original and thought-provoking.
+Feel free to incorporate any feedback from previous responses to improve the prompt over time.

+### Create me a Scenario
+`version 1 (Custom)`
+> Can you create a concise and thought-provoking scenario for ChatGPT to analyze a complex issue, propose a solution to a hypothetical problem, or provide insightful analysis on a topic.
+The scenario should challenge ChatGPT to think critically and creatively, and you may incorporate feedback from previous responses to improve the scenario over time.
+> After providing the scenario, can you also create a set of questions related to the scenario for ChatGPT to answer in order to demonstrate their understanding of the issue at hand?
+Once ChatGPT answers the questions, please grade their responses on a scale of 0% to 100% and provide a personal comment to help them identify areas of improvement and continue to develop their skills.

+Using this prompt:

+1. After ChatGPT is going to give you the questions you answer with: `Question 1:` ... `Question 2:` ...
+2. After you answered the questions (add it at the end): `Grade every answer i did along with a comment`
+3. **Custom**: If you want a custom prompt on a specific subject, simply add the topic at the end of the first sentence.
+For example, if you choose health as your topic, replace "on a topic" with "on a topic such as health."

 ## Personal "Act as" Prompts
 ### Act as a Nutritionist